 6.3 It should be noted that housing completions from 1 April 2016 onwards contribute to the housing requirement of the adopted Local Plan for the Plan period 2016 through to 2036.
-This has totalled 173 dwellings, giving an average of 25 dwelling completions per year, and demonstrating that the Local Plan windfall allowance of 20 net new dwellings per year is realistic.
+This has totalled 213 dwellings, giving an

-- 6.4 Figure 5 overleaf shows the natural fluctuations in annual dwelling completions within the National Park, which is not surprising, given the nature of windfall residential development within the main villages.
-The housing allocations in the Local Plan are predicted to come forward slightly later into the Plan period, therefore the numbers of dwellings completed in the first few years of the Local Plan are based solely on windfall sites, and have been lower than the annualised Local Plan housing requirement. - 6.5 Of the adopted Local Plan housing site allocations, there is a resolution to grant planning permission for 120 dwellings at land to the south of the former Fawley Power Station, whilst full planning permission has been granted on the site of the former Lyndhurst Park Hotel (79 new dwellings), and at land south of Church Lane in Sway (46 new dwellings).
-The sites at Whartons Lane, Ashurst (62 new dwellings), and land at Ashurst Hospital both have Planning Committee resolutions to grant permission, subject to the finalisation of a legal agreement.
+- average of 27 dwelling completions per year, and demonstrating that the Local Plan windfall allowance of 20 net new dwellings per year is realistic. - 6.4 Figure 5 overleaf shows the natural fluctuations in annual dwelling completions within the National Park, which is not surprising, given the nature of windfall residential development within the main villages.
+The housing allocations in the Local Plan are predicted to come forward slightly later into the Plan period, therefore the numbers of dwellings completed in the first few years of the Local Plan are based solely on windfall sites, and have been lower than the annualised Local Plan housing requirement. - 6.5 Of the adopted Local Plan housing site allocations, full planning permission has been granted on the site of the former Lyndhurst Park Hotel (79 new dwellings), and at land south of Church Lane in Sway (46 new dwellings), both of which are now under construction.
+The site at Whartons Lane, Ashurst (62 new dwellings) has been granted planning permission.
+Land at Ashurst Hospital has a Planning Committee resolution to grant permission, subject to the finalisation of a legal agreement.